 Excluding non-cash purchase price accounting adjustments, the transaction is expected to be accretive to ASML's EPS immediately.

 ASML will further elaborate in its upcoming results earnings call and is also planning to hold an investor day on 31 October 2016 in New York City at which additional discussion of this acquisition will take place.
+Watch the video interview.